FrenchYeti/interruptor/README.md

 * frida
 * frida-compile

+## Supported architectures / call conventions

+* ARM (32 & 64bits) : SVC, HVC, SMC

+## Supported syscalls API

+* Linux kernel API

 ## Documentation

 There are mainly two way to hook interrupts depending of yours needs.

 ### A. Agent Tracer

-When you xant to use only a Frida agent script (and not host script).
+When you want to use only a Frida agent script (and not host script).

+*Limitation:*

+Cannot follow children/multiples processes.

 ### B. Remote Trace

 When you need to follow children processes, or external processes.
+It works even if there is not link between traces processes.